Apache Gold

 Apache Gold (Winnetou, later retitled to Winnetou – 1.
 Teil), also known as Winnetou the Warrior, is a 1963 Western film directed by Harald Reinl.
 It is based on the story of Winnetou, a fictional Native-American Apache hero from the Winnetou series of German novels.
 It was a major commercial success, selling about 77 million tickets at the worldwide box office.

-It was shot at the Spandau Studios in Berlin and on location in Bosnia and Herzegovina.
-The film's sets were designed by the art director Vladimir Tadej.
+It was shot at the Spandau Studios in Berlin and on location in Croatia, then part of Yugoslavia, near the city of Zadar.
+The film's sets were designed by art director Vladimir Tadej.

 Plot

 Santer (Mario Adorf) and his gang are after the Apache Gold.
 They intrude Apache land and intercept a courier named Black Eagle.
-The young warrior is killed while the gangsters attempt to retrieve information from him.
+The young warrior is killed as the outlaws attempt to extract information from him.